Travelling to Suriname: flights, visa, vaccinations and currency

 - Apply online via consulaatsuriname.nl

-- Allow 5–10 working days
+- Allow 5–10 working days for processing

-- Tourist card: ~25 EUR for 90 days
+- Tourist card: ~25 euros for 90 days

 Vaccinations